kinturkt/IMS-Project/README.md

 3) Purchase for customers

 I've fully tried to make this project look good.
-I Hope you like it.
+I hope you like it.